tidesdb/tidesdb/doc/05-internals/sstable.md

 ## What one sstable is

-A single `CCCCCCCCCC.SSSSSSS.klog` file — the owning family's id and then the table's, each zero-padded — containing, in order:
+A single `CCCCCC.SSSSSSSSSSSS.klog` file — the owning family's id and then the table's, each zero-padded — containing, in order:

 ```